WV-design/Trinity-toolhead/README.md

 * Made to DUEL! the Y footprint fits within a sherpa mini.
 * Double 3628 fans deliver enough cooling even for hot chambers.
 * Unibody to maximize strength and stiffness with minimal weight.
-* The hotend is supported at the bottom of the heatsink to increase stiffness.
+* The hotend is braced at the bottom of the heatsink to increase stiffness.
 * Relatively light weight, estimated ~400g.
 * Good COM